 The following procedures are in place and form the basis of development and learning: All children are free to move around the indoor and outdoor classroom, selecting activities they feel attracted to.
 For each age group, we provide areas with activities specifically adapted to the developmental needs of each age group.

 Children are guided and supported towards organising their own learning.
 They are free to work alone, in pairs or small groups and are free to choose the activities they engage with during the day.
 The teacher ensures that all lessons of the core curriculum are given.
 As part of their teaching teachers constantly monitor and assess each child’s achievement by updating records daily.

 Being based on a careful balance between freedom and responsibility, the Montessori curriculum acknowledges that being an independent learner is a skill that needs to be learned, a skill that needs guidance to flourish.

-We have tools to assist the child in his path of accountability and self-construction: The work plan written by the teacher, guided by evaluations of previous weekly plans and teacher journals.
+We have tools to assist the child in their path of accountability and self-construction: The work plan written by the teacher, guided by evaluations of previous weekly plans and teacher journals.
 The children are free to come up with additional ideas to fulfil this responsibility.

 At the beginning of the school year the Primary class children agree on the ground rules for their classroom under guidance of the teacher.

-During the Primary School Years our emphasis is on self-directed, challenging, joyful learning within a secure environment.
-Activities provided will extend children’s knowledge and skills within all areas of the Curriculum.
+During the Primary School years our emphasis is on self-directed, challenging, joyful learning within a secure environment.
+Activities provided will extend children’s knowledge and skills within all areas of the curriculum.
 In addition to Montessori materials, a wide range of additional materials will be provided, following the research projects chosen by the children.
 Such materials include:

 – Books and artefacts connected to current research topics